anishprasannan/visual-regression-framework/README.md

 Use https://www.npmjs.com/package/serve or similar to serve the page.
 Run the tests in the baseline mode, to create the baseline, and then in test mode.

+## Hiccups that you may have

+* The intial `./gradlew build` may fail because of formatting issues.
+Please use `./gradlew goJF` as described in https://github.com/sherter/google-java-format-gradle-plugin

+* The sample tests in the repo use Firefox as default browser.
+Setup your geckodriver, from https://github.com/mozilla/geckodriver.
+Add the `-Dwebdriver.gecko.driver` option with the path to the exe, in the gradle commands.

+* Use `--info` option for a detailed log when you run the tests.